 We see Literacy and Numeracy skill development as fundamental to learning in all other areas.
 In addition to English and Mathematics, we utilise an Integrated Inquiry approach that allows students to actively investigate the way our world works.

-Through the student-centred Inter@ct Curriculum Program, students investigate the concepts of Identity, Sustainability, Social Justice, Creativity, Community, Change , Necessity and Curiosity, and cover the following curriculum areas:
+In Inquiry , students investigate the concepts of Identity, Sustainability, Social Justice, Creativity, Community, Change, Necessity and Curiosity, and cover the following curriculum areas:

 - Interpersonal Development